 - Use distilled or de-mineralized water to fill your humidifier.

 - Clean your humidifier with a mild cleanser thoroughly every few days.

 - Clean your humidifier with a natural cleaning solution that won't leave behind chemical residues.

-- Consider investing in an ultraviolet humidifier, such as the Enviracaire Germ-Free EWM-211D, to help kill microorganisms inside the humidification chamber.
+- Consider investing in an ultraviolet humidifier to help kill microorganisms inside the humidification chamber.

 For more detailed information about safely maintaining your humidifier, read our Tips for Maintaining Your Humidifier.